 - Do carry Bear Spray.

-Defending against an aggressive Mountain Lion
+Defending against an aggressive Lion

 - Do all you can to appear larger.
 Raise your arms.
 Open your jacket if you are wearing one.
 Wave your arms slowly and speak firmly in a loud voice.